 Scroll down in the same left column beneath “Geo” and click on “Acquisition” and then “Overview.”

-The first thing that you will notice on this page is the colorful pie chart that compares visits that come from all of your top channels:
+The first thing that Google Analytics shows you on this page is the colorful pie chart that compares visits that come from all of your top channels:

 Social – Pinterest, Twitter, Stumbleupon, Facebook, Instagram, Google+ etc.

 Direct – Those readers who went straight to your URL.

 Referral – This is traffic coming from other blogs..maybe you joined a link party or a blog hop and readers who were interested in your post clicked on it and visited your blog.